-Many PRCs also offer help for women who’ve already undergone an abortion.
+Many PRCs also offer help for women who’ve already undergone an abortion and are experiencing trauma.
 This help can take the form of private counseling, classes or small support groups.
-The goal is to provide a setting where women can talk through their experiences and feelings, and to assist them in finding physical, emotional and spiritual healing.
+Loving women even when they choose abortion is the goal.
+Therefore, they provide a setting where women can talk through their experiences and feelings, and to assist them in finding physical, emotional and spiritual healing.

 Likewise, The Keim Centers reach out to post-abortive women.

 “We offer opportunities to those who’ve already made that decision and followed through with it,” Johnson says.
 “We offer classes to help them find healing and restoration.
 That’s also part of sharing the love of Jesus.”